Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 “Ochres are primarily natural pigments and minerals found in the soil, or even in charcoal.
 These natural pigments (colours) were originally used to depict Dreamtime stories and maps.” – Japingka Aboriginal Art

 In 1828, Europeans moved in and the first coal mining began.
-Munibung Hill has a natural spring and travellers used it to source fresh water.
+Munibung Hill has a natural spring and traveller’s sourced fresh water here.
 Locals named this area ‘Pots & Pans’ because you’d often find pots, pans, and utensils near the spring.
 These were left here specifically for people to use as they passed through the area.

 munibung-hill-lake-macquarie-gallery5